openTdataCH/OJP-Showcase/tools/gtfs-rt-static-compare/docs/gtfs-rt-static-compare.md

 ## GTFS-RT - GTFS-static monthly comparison reports
 - the hourly reports are consolidated in a monthly report
-- i.e. for May 2024 - https://tools.odpch.ch/gtfs-rt-static-compare-report/2024/gtfs_rt_static_report-2024-05.json
+- i.e. for October 2025 - https://tools.odpch.ch/gtfs-rt-static-compare-report/2025/gtfs_rt_static_report-2025-10.json
 - the report is visualised via https://tools.odpch.ch/gtfs-rt-static-report/
 - each day/hr can be inspected and the individual reports to be checked
 - previous months can be loaded
-- by default `total_rows_no` (total number of GTFS-RT feed items) is shown in the report cells but other metadata keys can be chosen
+- by default `total_active_rows_no` (total number of GTFS-RT **active** feed items) is shown in the report cells but other metadata keys can be chosen
 - for each cell following error types can be shown

 | Error | Description | Possible cause of error |